godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 * *name*\ : Name of the global
 * *value*\ : Value to set the global to (can be of type string, boolean, integer or float)
+* *force*\ : if false, setting a global whose name is reserved will trigger an error.
+Defaults to false.
+Reserved globals are: ESC_LAST_SCENE, FORCE_LAST_SCENE_NULL, ANIMATION_RESOURCES, ESC_CURRENT_SCENE

 ``set_globals pattern value`` `API-Doc </api/SetGlobalsCommand.html>`__